jasonzeshengchen/jasonzeshengchen.github.io/_pages/portfolio.md

 In summer 2023, I worked as a technical writer intern for Developer Relations at Intuit.
 Here's a collection of what I've been involved with.

->Note: as my internship is still ongoing, this is a living document that gets updated frequently.
+>Note: Some of my works are published on a rolling basis, so this page will get updated periodically.

 ### Documentations:
 - [Numaflow documentation](https://numaflow.numaproj.io/).